What this chapter does

 Classify each holding as Helped, Hurt, or Neutral.

-Crypto positions and crypto-beta.
-The framework does not currently resolve crypto into sub-factors — all crypto positions take crypto-beta.
+Crypto tokens and crypto-beta. crypto-beta is reserved for direct token exposure — the coins themselves (BTC, ETH, SOL) and spot crypto ETPs that hold coins.
+The framework does not yet resolve tokens into sub-factors, so all token positions take crypto-beta.
 In Step 4, do not score crypto-beta against the regime as a resolved factor.
 Report it explicitly as unresolved: state its weight, and state that the framework cannot yet differentiate these positions or assess them against the regime.
 Do not imply the positions behave alike; do not imply they are diversified.
 Scope the factor verdict to the non-crypto sleeve.
 This is a known resolution gap tracked for future work — not a risk judgment about crypto.

 Axis C — Role in Portfolio: